-Land Use Fire Impact Fees
+Fire Impact Fees

-Residential Development Per Building Sg.
-Ft.
+Residential Development All Residential Per Building Sq.
+Ft. \$2.81

-All Residential \$2.81

-ADUs => 750 sq. ft. \$2.81

 ADUs < 750 sq. ft.
 Exempt

+ADUs => 750 sq. ft. \$2.81

 Retail / Commercial \$3.13

 Office \$4.03

 Industrial \$2.24

-Hotel / Lodging \$2.61
+Hotel / Lodaina \$2.61

-- 5) The District Board formally requests that the County Board of Supervisors implement this approved Fire Impact Fee program on behalf of the District, with the District agreeing to be responsible for the proper accounting for and expenditure of said moneys and further agreeing to hold the County harmless from and to defend it from any action, claim, or damages related to said fees, including any challenge to the validity of or use thereof. - 6) The District Board formally requests that the Resolution adopted by the County Board of Supervisors to establish the new Fire Impact Fee program on behalf of the District authorize automatic annual inflationary adjustments without any further action by the District Board or County Board of Supervisors on the first day of each fiscal year by the net percentage change during the preceding calendar in the Engineering News-Record Construction Cost Index, or its successor publication. - 7) If any portion of this Resolution is found by a court of competent jurisdiction to be invalid, such finding shall not affect the validity of the remaining portions of this Resolution.
+- 5) The District Board formally requests that the County Board of Supervisors implement this approved Fire Impact Fee program on behalf of the District, with the District agreeing to be responsible for the proper accounting for and expenditure of said moneys and further agreeing to hold the County harmless from and to defend it from any action, claim, or damages related to said fees, including any challenge to the validity of or use thereof. - 6) If any portion of this Resolution is found by a court of competent jurisdiction to be invalid, such finding shall not affect the validity of the remaining portions of this Resolution.

-PASSED AND ADOPTED this 17th day of December 2024 at a regular meeting of the Board of Directors of the Olympic Valley Public Service District, by the following vote on roll call:
+PASSED AND ADOPTED this 29th day of April at a regular meeting of the Board of Directors of the Olympic Valley Public Service District, by the following vote on roll call:

-AYES: NOES: ABSENT: ABSTAIN:
+AYES: NOES:

-APPROVED:
+ABSENT: ABSTAIN: APPROVED:

+ADSTAIN.
+AFFNOVED.

 Dale Cox, Board President

 ATTEST:

+arv